Richard Scott, 10th Duke of Buccleuch: Marriage and family

-The Duchess of Buccleuch and Queensberry is a patroness of the Royal Caledonian Ball.
+The Duchess of Buccleuch and Queensberry was a patroness of the Royal Caledonian Ball.
+The Duchess died after a short illness on 30 April 2023, aged 68.

 Arms

 Ancestors

-Richard Scott is the son of John Scott, 9th Duke of Buccleuch, the principal male heir of James Scott, 1st Duke of Monmouth (9 April 1649 – 15 July 1685), the illegitimate son of King Charles II of England and his mistress Lucy Walter, and Monmouth's wife, Anne Scott, 1st Duchess of Buccleuch (11 February 1651 – 6 February 1732).
+Richard Scott is the son of John Scott, 9th Duke of Buccleuch.
+He is a descendant of James Scott, 1st Duke of Monmouth – the illegitimate son of King Charles II of England and Scotland and his mistress Lucy Walter – and Monmouth's wife, Anne Scott, 1st Duchess of Buccleuch.
 As such, Scott is a member of the royal House of Stuart.

-Through his paternal great-grandmother, Lady Sybil Evelyn de Vere Beauclerk - daughter of William Beauclerk, 10th Duke of St Albans (15 April 1840 – 10 May 1898) and his first wife, Sybil Mary Grey (28 November 1848 – 7 September 1871), granddaughter of Charles Grey, 2nd Earl Grey - Scott is also a descendant of Charles Beauclerk, 1st Duke of St Albans (8 May 1670 – 10 May 1726), another illegitimate son of King Charles II of England and his mistress Nell Gwyn.
+Through his paternal great-grandmother, Lady Sybil Evelyn de Vere Beauclerk – daughter of William Beauclerk, 10th Duke of St Albans (15 April 1840 – 10 May 1898) and his first wife, Sybil Mary Grey (28 November 1848 – 7 September 1871), granddaughter of Charles Grey, 2nd Earl Grey – Scott is also a descendant of Charles Beauclerk, 1st Duke of St Albans (8 May 1670 – 10 May 1726), another illegitimate son of King Charles II of England and his mistress Nell Gwyn.

 Scott's mother, Jane McNeill, was the daughter of John McNeill QC (1899–1982), a British Crown Advocate for China, and Amy Yvonne Maynard (d.
 1977), a concert pianist.
-Through her father, Jane McNeill descended from the ancient Sottish Highland family, the McNeills of Colonsay.
+Through her father, Jane McNeill descended from the ancient Scottish Highland family, the McNeills of Colonsay.
 One of their forebears, Duncan McNeill, 1st Baron Colonsay, FRSE (20 August 1793 – 31 January 1874), had been Lord Advocate of Scotland.